Skip to content

 Slide left and right to see all

-X86 Laptop
+X86 Laptops

 ARM (Apple M Series)

-Raspberry Pi 4/54-8 GB RAM4-bit Quantization (or Lower)≤ 7B (Extremely Quantized)* Limited by memory and computing power, it is mainly used to run extremely small models or as an experimental platform. * Suitable for researching model quantization and optimization technologies.
+Raspberry Pi 4/54-8 GB RAM4-bit Quantization (or lower)≤ 7B (Extremely Quantized)* Limited by memory and computing power, it is mainly used to run extremely small models or as an experimental platform. * Suitable for researching model quantization and optimization technologies.

-Nvidia GPU Computer
+Nvidia GPU Computers

-High-end Dedicated Graphics Card (such as RTX 3090/4090, RTX 6000 Ada)24-48 GB VRAM8-bit - 32-bit (or even higher)7B - 70B+ (Quantized/Native)* Able to run most open source LLMs, including large models (such as 65B, 70B). * You can try higher bit precision (such as 16-bit, 32-bit) to obtain the best model quality, or use quantization to run larger models. * Suitable for professional developers, researchers, and heavy LLM users.
+High-end Dedicated Graphics Card (e.g. RTX 3090/4090, RTX 6000 Ada)24-48 GB VRAM8-bit - 32-bit (or even higher)7B - 70B+ (Quantized/Native)* Can run most open-source LLMs, including large models (such as 65B, 70B). * You can try higher bit precision (such as 16-bit, 32-bit) to get the best model quality, or use quantization to run larger models. * Suitable for professional developers, researchers, and heavy LLM users.

 Table Supplement